Inositol for PCOS

 Inositol is a biological compound that exists in many forms called isomers.
 Myo-inositol (MYO) and D-chiro-inositol (DCI) are the two main types that are used in fertility supplements.
 Inositol is used to treat many different medical conditions, including respiratory syndromes, diabetes, PCOS, etc.

-Inositol is used to treat so many conditions because it has many functions and is involved in many bodily processes.
-It is involved in several different reproductive processes , affects chemical messengers in the brain, is a major component of cell membranes , and it participates in insulin signaling and glucose metabolism .
+Inositol is recommended to treat many conditions because it has many functions and is involved in various bodily processes.
+It is also involved in several different reproductive processes , affects chemical messengers in the brain, is a major component of cell membranes , and it participates in insulin signaling and glucose metabolism.

 Inositol is found naturally in many foods like fruits, nuts, whole grains, and vegetables.
 In women with PCOS, the mechanism needed to convert inositol into its bio-available inositol is obscured.
 This causes a decrease in available inositol (as myo-inositol or D-chiro-inositol), which can impact all of the bodily processes mentioned above and cause infertility .